nijatmazanli/Monitor-Managed-mode-changer/README.md

 ```

-## What is this? {id="what-is-this"}
+## What is this?

 Nowadays I have problems in enabling monotor mode.
 I write this code and put it on Github to help you.
-If you heve any issue raleated with code, start an isseue on Github using this [link](https://github.com/poseydonianexe/Monitor-Managed-mode-changer/issues)
+If you heve any issue raleated with code, start an isseue on Github using this [link](https://github.com/nijatmazanli/Monitor-Managed-mode-changer/issues)
 <seealso>
 <!--Give some related links to how-to articles-->
 </seealso>